 Recording harmonies for Trouble in the Country: Treasa Levasseur, Terra Lightfoot, Buckshot Bebe, Ginger St. James, Mary Simon, Dottie Cormier, Lena Montecalvo, Mimi Shaw, Rita Chiarelli

-2015 - Lori identifies a need in the community and creates a "Creative Genius Songwriting Workshop" which proves to be both helpful and very popular.
-The workshop's premise is to "write, record, and perform new songs.
+2015 - Lori identifies a need in the community and creates a "Creative Genius Songwriting Workshop" that proves helpful and very popular.
+The workshop aims to "write, record, and perform new songs.
 Because of Lori's vast experience as a writer and performer, the community is naturally drawn to her as a mentor/coach.
 She designs the workshop for novice and experienced writers, booking the studio and the performance space.
 Using local clubs such as The Casbah, AGH Design Annex, and the Mulberry Cafe, over 100 people from Hamilton and surrounding areas take the workshop and discover their "authentic voice as a songwriter."
 Creative Genius Songwriting is an instant hit and is consistently sold out from its inception to the present day.

-2016 - Lori is nominated for 6 Hamilton Music Awards, Polaris Prize longer list.
+2016 - Lori is nominated for 6 Hamilton Music Awards, and the Polaris Prize longer list.
 She plays at prestigious festivals; Mariposa, Harvest Picnic, and Hamilton Music Awards.

 With Gordon Lightfoot at Mariposa

 With Canada's Queen of the Blues - Rita Chiarelli, at Harvest Picnic